Weifeng-Ke/TeleUltrasound_3D_Mesh/README.md

 ## Setting Up the Hardware
 1. Set up the Tripod
-2. Attatch the Tripod Clamp to the Tripod
+2. Attach the Tripod Clamp to the Tripod
 3. Secure the ZED Mini in the Tripod Clamp
 4. Connect the ZED Mini to the Lab Laptop using the USB-C to USB-C cable
    * A "Change Camera" icon should appear in the top right of the screen.